Army Civil Affairs Specialist (MOS 38B) are responsible for being a non-lethal liaison for local citizens in combat or crisis situations.

 What are the Job Duties of a Civil Affairs Specialist?

-Civil Affairs Specialist plan and produce civil affairs related documents.
+Civil Affairs Specialists plan and produce civil affairs-related documents.

 These soldiers are required to be culture experts and be comfortable in any situation that may be in peace or hostile situations.

-Civil Affairs Specialist are considered non-lethal strategist because the work that they perform allows for a non-lethal solution to an issue.
+Civil Affairs Specialists are considered non-lethal strategists because the work that they perform allows for a non-lethal solution to an issue.

-The Civil Affairs Specialist play an important role regardless if their work is in the middle of a hostile environment or during a time of peace.
+The Civil Affairs Specialist plays an important role regardless if their work is in the middle of a hostile environment or during a time of peace.

-The specialist assist in planning U.S. government inter-agency procedures for both national or regional emergencies.
+The 38B MOS specialist assists in planning U.S. government inter-agency procedures for both national and regional emergencies.

 They support national disaster and emergency assistance and any response activities.